sdk7004/hecate/README.md

 Yale Song, Miriam Redi, Jordi Vallmitjana, Alejandro Jaimes, Proceedings of the 25th ACM International on Conference on Information and Knowledge Management, CIKM 2016
 ```

+Additionally, Seondae Kim had modified some codes to extract video shots and frames.
+This is for our deep learning model's input or making dataset.
+He updated and activated Hecates' video (shot) extraction.

 ## Installation
 Hecate has one dependency: [OpenCV library](https://github.com/opencv/opencv) with an [FFMPEG](https://github.com/FFmpeg/FFmpeg) support.
 You will need to install the library properly before trying out Hecate!